-The Coaltown Daisies released their second studio album on Friday the 21st of February of this year at their sold-out album launch at the Kings Live Lounge in Kirkcaldy.
+The Coaltown Daisies released their second studio album on Friday the 21st of February of 2020 at their sold-out album launch at the Kings Live Lounge in Kirkcaldy.
 The album explores the wide spectrum of the americana genre and the tracks have been intentionally arranged to draw attention to the album's core theme of mental health.
 The songs cover a wide spectrum of personal experiences and observations and are packed full of incredibly well-executed vocals and instrumentation as well as featuring an absolutely stellar line up of some of Scotland's most revered musicians.
 Raising their own bar in songwriting, arrangement, collaboration and performance The Coaltown Daisies have certainly proved they can withstand the test of time and that they will continue to blaze their own trail.

 Ross Ainslie (Bansuri, Low Whistle), Vivienne Bern (Vocals, Acoustic Guitar, Slide Guitar, Percussion), Scott Burrell (Drums), Roberto Cassani (Double Bass), Rebecca Connelly (Piano), David Easson (Washboard), David Macfarlane (Bass, Fiddle, Electric Guitar), Garry McFadden (Banjo), Lynzy Moutter (Vocals, Electric Guitar, Slide Guitar, Percussion), Stuart Nisbet (Dobro, Pedal Steel), Laura-Beth Salter (Mandolin), Chris Small (Harmonica).

 Listen is available in digital, compact disc and vinyl formats from The Coaltown Daisies official website, Bandcamp, iTunes, and Amazon and will also be sold at all future performances and showcases.